Kahler-Einstein metrics with edge singularities

-The assumption on $f$ above holds in particular for $f\in \calC^{0,\gamma}_w$, and more generally for $f$ and $\Delta_\o f$ when $f\in \calD^{0,\gamma}_s$.
 This lemma is used as follows.
 Replacing $|s|_h^\eps$ by $c |s|_h^\eps$ and letting $c$ tend to 0, we obtain estimates which are the same as those one would expect from the maximum principle on $\MsmD$.
 See the proofs of Lemmas~\ref{AYUniquenessLemma} and \ref{TYLaplacianEstimateLemma} below for more on this.
 The uniqueness and a priori $\calC^0$ estimate when $\mu\le 0$ are now immediate consequences.